samjwill/nvim-unception/README.md

 session replaces the buffer under the cursor (which should be the terminal buffer), with the first file specified.

+# Requirements

+It is assumed that you have the ability to run the `realpath` and `pidof` commands in the shell that is used to launch Neovim, as well as the shell used by the internal Neovim terminal emulator.
+The user launching Neovim must also have the ability to write to `/tmp/`.

 # Limitations

 I'm sure there are plenty.
 This plugin is experimental.
 Unception can be temporarily disabled when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:disable_unception=1"`

-For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and also that you have the ability to write to `/tmp/`.

-If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the arguments will instead be piped to the existing Neovim server, and Neovim will not be launched.
+If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the arguments will instead be piped to the existing Neovim server, and a new Neovim instance will not be launched.
 This means you can really only use one Neovim instance at a time (per user) unless disabling this plugin when launching the new Neovim session.

-Other Vim commands that do not involve editing files/directories may or may not work as expected from within the terminal emulator; I haven't done a ton of testing in this regard (the commands should be fine from the "host" session though). **If using Neovim as your default editor for git, for example, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.**
+Other Neovim non-filepath commands that do not involve editing may or may not work as expected from within the terminal emulator; try it out and let me know :).
+Note that the commands should be fine when launching the "host" session though. ***If using Neovim as your default editor for git, for example, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.***

 Additionally, if any of the commands passed to the Neovim "host" session through the terminal buffer conflict with arguments provided to the host session, they probably won't work.

 # Installation